 * The Coalition for Consumer Information on Cosmetics (CCIC) is a group of eight animal protection groups—including The Humane Society of the United States—that promotes a single comprehensive standard for cruelty-free products.
 Some of the companies that meet the standard have taken the extra step of using the internationally recognized Leaping Bunny logo on their products.

-Learn more about animals used in testing, training and research at
+Learn more about animals used in experiments at